Frankie Miller: 1975–1979: Subsequent albums and "Darlin'"

 Miller's next album The Rock (1975) was recorded in San Francisco using the producer Elliot Mazer, who had co-produced Harvest for Neil Young.
 The next album Full House (1977), was produced by Chris Thomas.
 The lead off track "Be Good to Yourself" became Miller's first UK top 40 hit, peaking at No. 27 in the UK Singles Chart during June that year.
-In 1978 Miller hit the UK top 10 with the song "Darlin' ", which peaked at No. 6 on 14 October 1978.
-"Darlin' " also made the Billboard "Bubbling Under" chart in the US, peaking at No. 103.
+In 1978 Miller hit the UK top 10 with the song "Darlin'", which peaked at No. 6 on 14 October 1978.
+"Darlin'" also made the Billboard "Bubbling Under" chart in the US, peaking at No. 103.
 The next single penned by Miller "When I'm Away From You" rose to No. 42 in UK, but failed to chart in US.

 During 1979, Miller wrote the opening and closing songs on the film A Sense of Freedom, as well as performing on them.
 He diversified into acting.
 During 1979 Miller starred in Peter McDougall's TV film, Just a Boys' Game, directed by John Mackenzie.

 1980–1993: Rock albums and "Caledonia"

 In 1980, Miller released his seventh album, Easy Money.
 The lead single, "Why Don't You Spend the Night", was a minor hit in Australia.
 Miller later re-recorded the album's closing track, "Tears", as a duet with Bonnie Tyler on her album Faster Than the Speed of Night (1983).
 Miller moved to Capitol Records for his next album, Standing on the Edge.
 It was noted by Newsday as a departure from the R&B influences on his earlier releases, sounding more like the music of rock bands Foreigner and Bad Company.

 In 1985, Miller released his final studio album, Dancing in the Rain.
 It was produced by John Jansen, and like its predecessor, the album was noted for its rock influences.
 Mark Deming of AllMusic compared it to Robert Palmer's single "Addicted to Love" and said that the album sounds more "dated" than his earlier work.
+It peaked at No. 39 on the Swedish Albums chart.

 In 1991, Miller recorded an excerpt of "Caledonia" for a Tennent's lager television advert.
 After a surge of requests from viewers, Miller recorded and released a full-length version as a single in 1992.
 It peaked at No. 45 on the UK Singles Chart.
 Later that same year, Miller recorded a second duet with Bonnie Tyler, titled "Save Your Love", for her album Angel Heart.

-In 1993, Miller recorded "Why Don't You Try Me" with Sam Bettens for the Belgian film Ad Fundum.
+In 1993, Miller recorded "Why Don't You Try Me" with Sarah Bettens for the Belgian film Ad Fundum.
 The track was produced by Ry Cooder and peaked at No. 6 on the Belgian Flanders chart.
 "Where Do the Guilty Go?", which also featured in the film, later peaked at No. 46.